leon3108/reactify/README.md

 You should remove ```display:table``` in ```node_modules/@radix-ui/react-scroll-area/dist/index.js``` and ```node_modules/@radix-ui/react-scroll-area/dist/index.mjs```

 it's beyond my control, as I write these lines shadcn/ui has a bug with this component.
-The ContextMenuItem alos has a bug on hover.
+The ContextMenuItem also has a bug on hover on background color.
 I have already opened an issue on their repo.

 # Reactify